 What is the real-world fuel range of the Yamaha Ténéré 700?

-In my loaded touring use, a tankful reliably covers a planning range of roughly 320–360 km before I start actively looking for fuel, with a bit more available if I ride gently.
-The CP2 engine is efficient, but a loaded bike into a headwind drinks more than a solo commuter, so I never plan to the theoretical maximum.
+In loaded touring use, owners consistently report a tankful reliably covers a planning range of roughly 320–360 km before they start actively looking for fuel, with a bit more available when ridden gently.
+The CP2 engine is efficient, but a loaded bike into a headwind drinks more than a solo commuter, so it's wise never to plan to the theoretical maximum.
 The practical takeaway: treat 300 km as a safe planning leg and carry a small reserve for remote sections where stations are sparse.

 Is the Ténéré 700 seat comfortable for long days?

-The stock seat is the T7's most common complaint, and I share it.
+The stock seat is the T7's most common complaint by a wide margin.
 It's fine for the first couple of hours and becomes a genuine problem on long multi-hour days — firm, flat, and unforgiving.
 It is the first thing most owners change.
 A comfort or gel aftermarket seat transforms the bike for touring; if you plan big days, budget for one from the start rather than enduring the stock unit.

 Is the Yamaha Ténéré 700 reliable?

-Over my 12,000 km the CP2 engine has been faultless — it's the same fundamentally robust parallel-twin used across Yamaha's lineup and it has a strong reliability reputation.
-What needed attention over that period was wear-and-consumables (tyres, chain, brake pads) and a couple of bolts that wanted re-torquing after hard off-road sections, not engine or drivetrain failures.
+Past 12,000 km the CP2 engine has a strong reputation for being faultless — it's the same fundamentally robust parallel-twin used across Yamaha's lineup.
+What owners report needing attention over that period is wear-and-consumables (tyres, chain, brake pads) and the odd bolt that wants re-torquing after hard off-road sections, not engine or drivetrain failures.
 It is a mechanically simple, honest bike, which is a large part of its appeal for remote travel.

 Is the Ténéré 700 good for beginners?